ManasHarsh/ManasHarsh/README.md

 ### Hi there 👋 I am Manas:)

-## A hacker, blogger, infosec speaker and a learner, always!
+## Hacker, blogger, infosec speaker and a learner, always!

 - 🔭 working as a security consultant!
 - 🌱 Hacking everything for fun and profit 😋